Deebo Samuel Calls Odell Beckham Jr. ‘Bored' After Odd Patriots Trade Tweet

-Deebo calls OBJ 'bored' after odd Patriots trade tweet originally appeared on NBC Sports Bayarea
+Deebo calls OBJ 'bored' after odd Patriots trade tweet originally appeared on NBC Sports Boston

 The 2022 NFL Draft came and went without the 49ers trading star wide receiver Deebo Samuel.